Armour Square, Chicago: Politics

 The Armour Square community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Armour Square cast 2,892 votes for Hillary Clinton and cast 761 votes for Donald Trump (76.67% to 20.17%).
 In the 2012 presidential election, Armour Square cast 2,581 votes for Barack Obama and cast 575 votes for Mitt Romney (81.01% to 18.05%).

 Mass transit stations

 Armour Square is served by the Dan Ryan branch of the Chicago Transit Authority's Red Line, with stops at Cermak-Chinatown and Sox-35th.
 It is also served by Metra on the Rock Island Line via the 35th Street station.

 Education

-Chicago Public Schools serves residents of the community area.

-K-8 schools serving Armour Square include Haines and J. Ward.
+Chicago Public Schools serves residents of the community area; K-8 schools serving Armour Square include Haines and James Ward.
+Ward Elementary opened as Garibaldi Street Primary School in 1874, and became the Ward School in 1875, before receiving its current name in 1908.
 Residents are zoned to Phillips Academy High School.